karic-kenan/PxlArt/README.md

 ![](https://developer.android.com/topic/libraries/architecture/images/final-architecture.png)

 ## Contribute

-If you want to contribute to this library, you're always welcome!
+If you want to contribute to this repository, you're always welcome!

 ## Contact